Opentrons/opentrons/api/docs/v2/tutorial.rst

 Try Your Protocol
 *****************

-There are two ways to try out your protocol: simulation on your computer, or a live run on an OT-2.
+There are two ways to try out your protocol: simulation on your computer, or a live run on a Flex or OT-2.
 Even if you plan to run your protocol on a robot, it’s a good idea to check the simulation output first.

 If you get any errors in simulation, or you don't get the outcome you expected when running your protocol, you can check your code against these reference protocols on GitHub: